MicrosoftDocs/dynamics-365-fraud-protection/content/virtual-fraud-analyst.md

 When you've finished, select **Analyze**.
 This applies your settings to data from the purchase API and generates the interactive risk chart.

 ### Step 2
-In Step 2, select a risk score by clicking on a vertical bar in the **Transaction data** graph to examine the effect of fraud upon your historical transaction data.
+In Step 2, use the **Transaction data** graph to examine the effect of fraud upon your historical transaction data.
 You can choose a date range and a risk score range to filter your view.
 In the chart, the x-axis represents the risk score, and the y-axis represents the number of transactions.

 The machine learning model in Dynamics 365 Fraud Protection evaluates every transaction by using advanced adaptive AI.
 It then assigns a risk score.
 The higher the risk score, the higher the perceived risk.
 The machine learning model uses a risk score range from 0 through 1000.
 This approach resembles the approach that the fraud protection network uses.
 Microsoft, in turn, converts this risk score to a more manageable -1 through 99 range to simplify decision making and reporting.